I’m not afraid of storms, for I’m learning how to sail my ship.Louisa May Alcott (Author of “Little Women”)

 At the moment I feel I have 3 storms battering my sails.
 I’m determined to sail through them, learn from them, and hopefully gain new experiences which may help others in the long-term.

-My first storm is my bone disease.
+My first storm is the progression of my bone disease.

 Do I want to do any of the above?
 No. I’m sick of scans and Specialist appointments.
 I’m sick of needing to focus on my disease.